Academic Life at Bennington

 One of the most important things to remember as you envision your schedule for the coming term is that your education will take place over four years.
 It is also important to remember that you do not come to Bennington to study a subject.
 You come to Bennington to study questions that psychologists or economists, for example, ask.
 More than that, you come to Bennington to pursue your own questions.
 For your first term at Bennington, you should explore as widely as possible.
 Develop your passions, certainly, but open yourself to discovering others.
 Elio Jahaj, class of 2018, international student, First-Year Forum Co-Leader, and current staff member in the President's Office, recently advised new students, “Be open to realizing that something you thought was a passion is not.
 It is not a personal failing if your passion changes over time.”

 In registering you for classes, our shared goal is to build a course schedule that incorporates a variety of areas of study (e.g., music, biology, literature, visual arts) and approaches (performance, labs, reading, writing, studio work) to allow you to confirm, refine, and discover your passions.

 How many credits should I take?

 First-term students normally take 14-18 credits in their first term.
-This summer, with the information that you provide on the registration form, we will aim to enroll you in a well balanced course schedule, taking into account class meeting times, workload, and variety.
-All first-year students will be placed in a one-credit First-Year Forum advising course, which is a year-long interdisciplinary course that all first-year students take to orient them to a Bennington education, introduce them to the Plan Process at Bennington, and help them understand the resources and supports at the College.
+Later this winter, with the information that you provide on the registration form, we will aim to enroll you in a well balanced course schedule, taking into account class meeting times, workload, and variety.
+All first-year students will be placed in a one-credit First-Year Forum advising course, which is an interdisciplinary course that all first-year students take to orient them to a Bennington education, introduce them to the Plan Process at Bennington, and help them understand the resources and supports at the College.
 Before classes begin all students will have the opportunity to speak with their faculty advisor about their course schedule and the opportunities and challenges involved in taking anywhere from 14 to 18 credits in their first term.